Lifeguarded Beach

 Beach with Cafe

 Portreath’s pretty sandy beach has a stream running down to the sea on the left-hand side.
 Popular with surfers and bodyboarders, this lifeguarded beach has a laidback, chilled feel and very handy parking for all beach paraphernalia.
-One of the joys of Portreath is its accessibility.
+A proud recipient of a Seaside Award, one of the joys of Portreath is its accessibility.
 Cliffs at either end of the beach add character and shelter, but there is a fair expanse of sand to play on in between.
+Here’s everything you need to know…